dasizis/dotNet5782_9171_7973/README.md

 <img src="./screen-shots/sign-up.jpg" width="300">

 Then pressing the `Sign In As Managar` button enters the program in manager mode.

 Signing up enters with a new customer account in customer mode.

-Clicking on `Already Have an...` gives sign up page like this screen:
+Clicking on `Already Have an...` gives sign in page like this screen:

 <img src="./screen-shots/sign-in.jpg" width="300">